-If you have not previously conducted a fire risk assessment, we will audit your premises and send you a comprehensive (and easy to navigate) written report with recommendations to reduce the risk of fire and help you comply with your legal responsibilities.
+If you have not previously conducted a fire risk assessment, we will audit your premises and then send you a comprehensive (and easy to navigate) written report with recommendations to reduce the risk from fire.

 We provide consultation services to other professionals in the building and building services industry.

 Duty holders may carry out the fire risk assessment, however they will also have to consider whether they have the skills, knowledge, qualifications and experience to do so.